rg-wood/salt-lion/README.md

 SUCCESS: To succeed with your action, you must roll at least one 6.
 A 6 is called a success.If you roll several 6s, you get several successes.

 NO TALENT?
-If you don't have a relevant talent for the particalar action you want to perform, you can roll anyway -- simply roll the base dice for your attribute alone.
+If you don't have a relevant talent for the particular action you want to perform, you can roll anyway -- simply roll the base dice for your attribute alone.